[This post has already been read 17858 times!]

 Learning by Doing at Work

-Most employees are interested in learning to their jobs better.
+Most employees are interested in learning to do their jobs better.
 One reason for this is, of course, potential monetary rewards.
 But the real reason is much deeper than that.
 If you do something often enough, you get better at it – simple and obvious.
 When people care about what they are doing, they may even learn how to do their jobs better than anyone had hoped.
 They wonder how to improve their performance.
 They innovate.

 Since mistakes are often quite jarring to someone who cares about what they are doing, people naturally work hard to avoid them.
 No one likes to fail.
 It is essential to human nature to try to do better, and this means attempting to explain one’s failures well enough so that they can be remedied.
-This self-correcting behavior can take place when one has been made aware of one’s mistakes and when one cares enough to improve.
+This self-correcting behaviour can take place when one has been made aware of one’s mistakes and when one cares enough to improve.
 If an employee understands and believes that an error has been made, he will work hard to correct it and will want to be trained to do better, if proper rewards are in place for a job well done.

 Many of the distinctive theoretical implications of learning by doing have been derived under the assumption that the cost–quantity relationships observed in numerous empirical studies are mostly the result of passive learning and some further require that passive learning is unbounded.
 The empirical literature raises doubts about both assumptions.
 When observed cost–quantity relationships indicate sustained productivity growth, factors other than passive learning are generally at work.
 When passive learning is the dominant factor, productivity growth is invariably bounded.
 Thus, empirically relevant theories incorporating learning by doing are hybrid models in which passive learning coexists with other sources of growth.
 But in such models, many of the distinctive implications of passive learning become unimportant.
 Moreover, passive learning is often an inessential component of long-run growth; to the contrary, too much knowledge can lead to stagnation.